 Next, board a coach and travel to the White Pass Railway where a private car awaits.
 A special guide will accompany you, helping you during the ride, providing a toast at the summit, a snack, games, stories, and contests to enhance the beautiful ride to the border where all the prospectors of 1898 stopped on their way to the gold fields.
 Afterwards, return to your ship knowing that you have had the Klondike Gold Fields Alaskan experience.

 Need to Know:

 Note: This tour includes approximately 2 hours of easy to moderate walking over mostly flat surfaces.
 Wheelchair guests must have a collapsible wheelchair, be able to enter and exit the coach and train with limited assistance and have an able-bodied companion to assist them.
 Scooters are not permitted.
 The tour may not be suitable for those with mobility concerns who are cautioned to carefully evaluate their personal level of stamina and ability.
-This tour does not allow children under 2 years old.

 Check Out the